anthonybudd/anthonybudd/README.md

 A chainabale if library for JavaScript.

-This is totally pointless, but I prefur this kind of chain syntax over control-structure syntax.
+This is totally pointless, I just wanted to see if I could build this because I prefur this kind of chain syntax over control-structure syntax.

 ```js
 const myArr = ['a', 'b', 'c'];